photoprism/photoprism-docs/docs/user-guide/organize/download.md

 1. Select photos.
 2. Click on the context menu.
-3. Click download.
+3. Click :material-cloud-download:.
 Photos will be downloaded in original size.

     ![Screenshot](img/multi-download.png)